What Is Trauma? Understanding How the Body Learns to Cope

 A Simple Example

-Imagine two children, John and Fred, growing up in different families.
+Imagine two children growing up in different families.

-When John is upset, his mother turns towards him.
+In the first home, when the child is upset, his mother turns towards him.
 She notices.
 She stays with him.
 She helps him calm down.
-John cries, his body releases the fear, and his system settles.
+He cries, his body releases the fear, and his system settles.
 The moment passes.

 Nothing gets stored.

-Fred’s mother is emotionally focused on herself.
-When Fred is upset, she becomes cold, irritated, or dismissive.
-She may respond only when Fred is being easy or pleasing.
+His mother is emotionally focused on herself.
+When he is upset, she becomes cold, irritated, or dismissive.
+She may respond only when he is being easy or pleasing.

 But emotionally, something important is missing.

-When Fred feels overwhelmed, there is no one there to help him settle.
+When he feels overwhelmed, there is no one there to help him settle.

 This is the moment that matters.